AthenaAI/athenas-list/blockchain.md

 # Blockchain & Cryptocurrencies
+## A curated index of the best learning resources on the Internet for blockchain and cryptocurrencies.

 This list covers the topics of blockchain and cryptocurrencies.
 If you’re completely new to these ideas, start with **Start Here**.
 This should tell you everything you’d ever *need* to know about crypto; but if you’re still curious, explore everything else below.

 ## ⭐️ Start Here ⭐️